GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 The [`tee()`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/tee) method of the `ReadableStream` interface tees the current readable stream, returning a two-element array containing the two resulting branches as new `ReadableStream` instances.
-This is useful for allowing two readers to read a stream simultaneously.
+This allows two readers to read a stream simultaneously.
 You might do this, for example, in a service worker if you want to fetch a response from the server and stream it to the browser, but also stream it to the service worker cache.
 Since a response body cannot be consumed more than once, you need two copies